lmicek/herizon/README.md

 # Herizon

 ## Mission
-To empower girls, women, and those who identify as female in North Carolina to achieve financial independence by equipping them with the tools, mentorship, and opportunities to build sustainable careers.
+To empower girls, women, and those who identify as female in North Carolina to achieve independence by equipping them with the tools, mentorship, and opportunities to build sustainable careers.

 ## Team
 Laura Micek